dfinity/motoko/design/IDL-AS.md

    arbitrary strings, if they contain invalid characters, we fall back to encoding the actual IDL number.

- * Singleton tuples are not imported.
+ * This mapping does not produce singleton ActorScript tuples, but rather flattens them.

 For each IDL type `t`, the mapping of an IS value of type `t` to an ActorScript